 An employer must provide an employee with at least two weeks’ written notice of their intention to terminate the employment of an employee.
 For an employee who has completed at least three years of service, the minimum notice requirement is equivalent to one week per completed year of employment, up to a maximum of eight weeks of notice.
 The employer can also pay the employee their regular wages in lieu of notice.
 A combination of notice and wages in lieu of notice is permitted.

 An employee must have completed a minimum period of service in order to be entitled to notice (typically three months, except in Manitoba – 30 days – and in New Brunswick, Prince Edward Island, and Yukon – six months).
+The leave policy in Canada includes vacation entitlement, protected leaves, and provincial employment standards obligations.

 Hours of Work of Part III of the Canada Labour Code sets out the requirements an employer must meet with respect to hours of work and overtime.
 Managers, superintendents, and employees who carry out management functions are exempted.
 Architects, dentists, engineers, lawyers, and medical doctors are also excluded.
+Employers must understand working hours in Canada before onboarding staff across different provinces.

 Hours worked in excess of standard hours must be paid for at the overtime rate.
 Overtime means any hours worked in excess of the standard hours specified in the Code of Regulations, in most cases eight in a day or 40 in a week.
 A minimum of one and one-half times the regular rate of wages is prescribed as the overtime rate.